Milam's Musings, firstname.lastname@example.org

 In one case cited by EIJ from Dyersburg, Tennessee, a mob tortured Lation Scott with a hot poker iron, gouging out his eyes, shoving the hot poker down his throat and pressing it all over his body before castrating him and burning him alive.

 Or the fact that many of these lynchings were public spectacles.
-In 1904, as Luther Holbert and his wife’s fingers and ears were chopped off, his skull battered in and burned alive, white men, women and children watched “while enjoying deviled eggs, lemonade and whiskey in a
+In 1904, as Luther Holbert and his wife's fingers and ears were chopped off, his skull battered in and burned alive, white men, women and children watched "while enjoying deviled eggs, lemonade and whiskey in a picnic-like atmosphere."

 Keep in mind, too, the period EIJ is looking at: 1877 to 1950.
 That means the tail end of lynchings in America and Jim Crow segregation is within many Americans' living memory, if they so choose to exercise it.